ChiCubed/InformaticsNotes/chapter2.md

 ## Do I really have to add arguments to `main`?
 No.
+(You're probably looking for more of an answer than No. The answer is, in competitive programming, adding those arguments is just a waste of 22 keystrokes' worth of your time.
+I do it here out of habit / for clarity / etc.)

 ## Printing
 You may be used to using `cout` for all your priting.
 For example: